Mark Gosling: Politics

-In 1920, Gosling was elected as one of five Assembly members from the district of St George, though he won only five percent of the vote.
-He was re-elected in 1922 and 1925, taking 16 and then 18 percent of the vote.
-In 1927, the district of St George was divided into single member districts, with Gosling winning the new district of Oatley by a margin of 3.2 percent over James Webb.
+In 1920, Gosling was elected as one of five Assembly members from the district of St George, though he won only five per cent of the vote.
+He was re-elected in 1922 and 1925, taking 16 and then 18 per cent of the vote.
+In 1927, the district of St George was divided into single member districts, with Gosling winning the new district of Oatley by a margin of 3.2 per cent over James Webb.
 In 1930, Oatley itself was abolished and replaced with the district of Kogarah, which Gosling won again over Humphrey Earl, but lost to James Ross in 1932.

 Mark Gosling was active in the Australian Labor Party throughout his career, serving as president of the party's Petersham and Homedale leagues and of the Barton federal electorate council.
 In 1915 and 1916, he was the president of the district and Petersham campaigns against conscription, and he was a member of the party's executive from 1938 to 1939.